Glank/MinimalGoogleCalendarWebAccess/README.md

 This is a minimal maven project which connects to Google Calendar version 1.15.0-rc using OAuth 2.0.

-After cloning or downloading the repository, you must configure the source file glank.app.examples.calendar.GCGlobals to use your own application's Google authentication credentials.
+The first time you run this program, you will be prompted for your own application's Google authentication credentials.
-You can create a new application and get credentials here: https://code.google.com/apis/console This project is for a Web Server application, choose your client id and secret accordingly.
+You can create a new application and get credentials here: https://code.google.com/apis/console This will create a private "config.xml" file that you can edit later at any time if your credentials change.
+This project is for a Web Server application, choose your client id and secret accordingly.
 You may choose a redirect URI such as "http://localhost:8080/callback/" for testing purposes.